yusongsh/Friends-Trivia-Game/README.md

 ### ***Figma link for the game prototype***
 Please click for for the [Prototype of the game](https://www.figma.com/proto/3wF9U6tt05lgdkn1tJaSX6/Untitled?page-id=0%3A1&node-id=4%3A2&viewport=383%2C48%2C0.25&scaling=scale-down&starting-point-node-id=4%3A2)<br>

-#### Note: both links will lead you into the same file.
-There are 2 different flows, Flow 1 is the prototype of the project, Flow 2 is the Progress Tracker
+##### Note: both links will lead you into the same file.
+There are 2 different flows: Prototype & Progress Tracker